kevin-44/WAX_ExpressTrade_Integration/README.md

 Hosting your website implies that you rent a **VPS** (*Virtual Private Server*) from a company of choice to keep it accessible 24/7.
 There are many companies you can rent a VPS from, although some may require that you submit a whitelist application beforehand (such as [OVH](https://www.ovh.com/world)).
 If you're looking for a decent VPS that's also quick to set up, [DigitalOcean](https://www.digitalocean.com) is an excellent option!

 > **Note**: You can alternatively host your website with a dedicated web hosting provider (such as [HostGator](https://www.hostgator.com)), this would simplify the process a bit and can be a better option if your VPS provider doesn't provide strong protection against attacks using the default configuration.
-However, many dedicated web hosting providers disable certain features for security reasons - so if you want to be in complete control and/or plan on hosting more than one website while paying the same amount every month, a VPS would be the better option!
+However, many dedicated web hosting providers disable certain features for security reasons - so if you want to be in complete control and/or plan on hosting more than one website while paying the same amount per month, a VPS would be the better option!

 #### Order/Create Your VPS